TerryZ/bTabs/README.md

 # bTabs

-a jQuery plugin open pages in tab, based on Bootstrap2,3
+A jQuery plugin open pages in tab, based on Bootstrap2,3

 <br><br>